 by Had Robinson

-The following information is primarily for the Top 80, Minari, Vittorazi, and the Polini Thor 190 models.
+The following information is primarily for the Top 80, Minari, Vittorazi, and some Polini Thor models.
 Other engines are similar but the wire colors may be different.

 Generally, the most overlooked ignition problem on all engines is the condition of the spark plug.
 They are so inexpensive that replacing a spark plug should be one of the first things you do, especially if it has more than 20 hours on it.
 Pilots should always carry a spare and have the necessary tools on hand to change the spark plug and accurately set the gap.
 Use a torque wrench to ensure that the plug is not over/under-tightened.